silviamaggi/smd-com/_posts/2021-12-03-design-digested-25.md

   - ux
   - drawing
   - sweden
-description: "This week: celebrating the web standards with Blue Beany Day, accessibility, the current state of checkout UX, the meaning of Ikea names, and more."
+description: "This week: celebrating the web standards with Blue Beanie Day, accessibility, the current state of checkout UX, the meaning of Ikea names, and more."
-excerpt: "This week: celebrating the web standards with Blue Beany Day, accessibility, the current state of checkout UX, the meaning of Ikea names, and more."
+excerpt: "This week: celebrating the web standards with Blue Beanie Day, accessibility, the current state of checkout UX, the meaning of Ikea names, and more."
 featured-image: feat-design-digested-25.jpg
 permalink: '/design-digested/:title/'
 ---
-<p class="lead">This week: celebrating the web standards with Blue Beany Day, accessibility, the current state of the UX of checkout processes, the meaning of Ikea names, and more.</p>
+<p class="lead">This week: celebrating the web standards with Blue Beanie Day, accessibility, the current state of the UX of checkout processes, the meaning of Ikea names, and more.</p>

 <!--more-->

 {% include pattern-figure-featured.html image="/assets/images/feat-design-digested-25.jpg" alt="Design, Digested #25: " width="1200" height="500" %}

-## Blue Beany Day
+## Blue Beanie Day

 Ever since 2007, November 30 marks the invitation to design accessible, web-standards-based websites.
 Check also Jeffrey Zeldman's seminal book <a href="https://www.goodreads.com/book/show/259072.Designing_with_Web_Standards">Designing with Web Standards</a>.